Researchers Found Two Major Security Flaws In Processors That Affect Most Of The World's Computers

 Apple's recent software updates reportedly protect against the vulnerability, although the company did not immediately respond to a request for comment.

-And the open source community that oversees the Linux operating system, which powers around 30% of the world's computer servers, has posted a patch for Meltdown, the New York Times reported.
+The open source community that oversees the Linux operating system, which powers around 30% of the world's computer servers, has posted a patch for Meltdown, the New York Times reported.

-In a blog post, Matt Linton, a senior security engineer at Google and Pat Parseghian, a technical program manager, published a laundry list of Google products that needed updating to circumvent the flaw.
+In a blog post for Google, senior security engineer Matt Linton and Pat Parseghian, a technical program manager, published a laundry list of Google products that needed updating to circumvent the flaw.
 They include: Android, G Suite (Gmail, Calendar, Drive, etc), Chrome, ChromeOS (used in Chromebooks, which are popular in schools), Google Home and Chromecast, and more.

 Android users with the latest update are protected, Linton and Parseghian said, and G Suite and Google Home users did not need to take action.
-Chrome users need to update their browsers, as do ChromeOS users.
+But Chrome users need to update their browsers, as do ChromeOS users.

+Mozilla also notified its users that it might have been swept up in the attack and said it was updating its Firefox browser to try and circumvent the risk.

 Microsoft issued security updates to support versions of Windows Wednesday evening.
 According to the Verge, older versions will have to wait until next week for updates.